 On the other hand I find courses in the history of science fascinating.
 How come no-one every told me about Nikola Tesla until recently - or Hedy Lamarr?
 Most school students think Brunell is a country in South East Asia.
 By all means fill my mind up with the history of maths, science and engineering, but don't expect me to do equations.

 If you've got the maths gene/aptitude/knack, at the end of year twelve you can appear as a genius with top marks for maths 1, maths 2, physics, chemistry and economics.
 Gonski and Gillard want these people to become teachers fer chrissakes.
 What dullness do we intend to inflict on the next generation of school students?

 If you've got the music, sport and clown skills gene/aptitude/knack you're treated like a dunce.
 Chances are though that you'll make a good teacher.

 It's currently the flavour of our time to shitbag university entrants to education courses who have low tertiary entrance scores.
 If there was a matriculation course called 'teaching' and it was broken down into three or four subjects, the students who would make the best teachers would enter universities looking like geniuses.
 The schools would end up with vibrant and dynamic teachers, instead of Gradgrinds.

 Finally, if you don't have an IQ over 120, don't even think of doing maths after year 10.
 You'll drive yourself nuts.

 Click here to see if you can do my 1961 year 11 maths papers.
 Unless you're a maths teacher I'll lay you London to a brick you'll have trouble reading the problems let along working out how to solve them.
-And I'll becha you that in all your adult life you've never used any of the stuff served up in the exams.
+And I'll betcha you that in all your adult life you've never used any of the stuff served up in these exam papers.